brandur/sorg/content/drafts/cloud-databases.md

 means that you can't make a mistake choosing a partition scheme and end up with a few hot shards that need to be rebalanced (which is _very_ easy to do and _very_ hard to fix).
-As such, it may be a more appropriate choice than solutions like CockroachDB or Spanner for users looking for extensive scalability, but who don't need it to be infinite.
+It may be a more appropriate choice than solutions like CockroachDB or Spanner for users looking for extensive scalability, but who don't need it to be infinite.

 ### CitusDB (#citusdb)